 Teaching Bible and Theology at Messiah University

 A Messiah University education is a faith-filled education.
 All of our academic programs devote attention to issues of faith and help students explore what it means to be a Christian in their chosen academic disciplines.
 It’s the privilege, however, of the Department of Biblical and Religious Studies to focus explicitly on the doctrines, commitments, and practices of the Christian faith.
-In other words, whereas other academic departments at Messiah University seek to make connections between the Christian faith and their respective academic disciplines, most of the courses offered in the Department of Biblical and Religious Studies have the Christian faith as their primary focus.
+In other words, whereas other academic departments at Messiah University seek to make connections between the Christian faith and their respective academic disciplines, most of the courses offered in the Department of Biblical, Religious, and Philosophical Studies have the Christian faith as their primary focus.

 Teaching in our department is a great privilege and a great responsibility.
 Like other faculty members at Messiah University, we believe that students are best served when they are encouraged to read widely and think deeply.
 Our courses are therefore academic, demanding close readings of texts and exposure to new ideas.
 This is challenging intellectual work, but not intellectual work for the sake of intellect alone.
 Our ultimate goal, as stated in our department’s mission statement, is to help students “develop and deepen Christian commitment, interpret matters of faith intelligently, and minister to others with wisdom and compassion.”

 In other words, we want to help students make progress on their journeys of faith.
 This requires deepening their understanding of and appreciation for the most important resource we have for understanding God: the Bible.
 In addition, we seek to equip our students for the long haul by introducing them to the world of Christian theology and the theologians who have shaped the church’s thinking since the time of Jesus.